fbpx

 Now, let’s chat about plugins.
 Oh boy, there are so many out there.
 Some of my favorites:

 But again, don’t get caught up in the plugin hype.
-I once blew a bunch of cash on plugins I barely use now.
+I once blew a bunch of cash on the top VST plugins I barely use now.

 Start with what you have and expand as you learn.